MerceaOtniel/merceaotniel.github.io/_pages/spark.md

 ---

-**"SPark - Community-Driven Smart Parking"** is a community-driven mobile application that tries to deal with the lack of available parking places in a big city by using a platform that gives users access to post their own parking spots and the time slots when the parking spot will be free.
-Then, the other users can reserve that parking spot for a specific time interval, thus creating the opportunity for drivers to manage the parking spots in a very efficient way.
+**"SPark - Community-Driven Smart Parking"** is a community-driven mobile application that tries to deal with the lack of available parking places in a big city by using a platform that gives users access to post their parking spots and the time slots when the parking spot will be free.
+Then, the other users can reserve that parking spot for a specific time interval, thus allowing drivers to manage the parking spots very efficiently.

 **Technologies: Java EE, Rest Api, Android, Oracle Database.**

-Awards won with this project: **Second place awarded at national competition "JAVA COMPETITION FOR UNIVERSITIES" organized by ADFABER and ORACLE ACADEMY**.
+Awards won with this project: **Second place awarded at the national competition "JAVA COMPETITION FOR UNIVERSITIES" organized by ADFABER and ORACLE ACADEMY**.

 This project was covered by multiple Newspapers, Publications and Websites: